 Kevin Murray, a lorry driver from Borrisoleigh in County Tipperary is the Republic of Ireland’s Strongest Man and lifting a 30 stone cross is all part of the preparation for the contest.

-Initially Kevin started working out in the gym in his early twenties because of a back problem.
-But the weight training built him up and he found it was,
+in his early twenties Kevin Murray started working out in the gym because of a back problem.
+The weight training built him up and he found it was,

-Kevin’s social scene revolves around lifting weights twice a week at the Powerhouse Gym in Thurles where he has developed great friendships.
-When the chance to train for the Strong Man competition came up, Kevin and his friends decided to give it a go.
+His social scene revolves around lifting weights twice a week at the Powerhouse Gym in Thurles where he has developed great friendships.
+When the chance to train for the Strong Man competition came up, Kevin Murray and his friends decided to give it a go.

 Matching the English guys and hopefully beating them.

 Training for the contest takes a lot of time and effort so months of preparation are required to build physical and mental strength for this extreme sport.
-Training takes place four nights a week and on Sunday afternoons closer to the competition there is practice for the event itself.
+There are sessions four nights a week and on Sunday afternoons closer to the competition there is practice for the event itself.

 Eat normal healthy foods that you were told to eat when you were young and you wouldn’t eat them.

-At the weekend Kevin would rather go for a meal with his wife Mary than to go out drinking.
+At the weekend he would rather go for a meal with his wife Mary than to go out drinking.

 A night out might cost you two weeks of hard training.